Fungus-Community-Edition/Fungus-wiki/command_ref/monobehaviour_events.md

 Property | Type | Description
  --- | --- | ---
 Fire On | Fungus.Particle+ParticleMessageFlags | Which of the Rendering messages to trigger on.
+G Ocollider Var | Fungus.GameObjectVariable | Optional variable to store the gameobject that particle collided with.
 Tag Filter | System.String[] | Only fire the event if one of the tags match.
 Empty means any will fire.
 Suppress Block Auto Select | System.Boolean | If true, the flowchart window will not auto select the Block when the Event Handler fires.
 Affects Editor only.